Everesh/odin-chess/help/rules.md

     - lone kings
     - king and a knight
     - king and a bishop
+- 50 turns pass without any player capturing a piece (draw)
 - A player concedes (win) #Not implemented yet
 - Both players agree to a draw (draw) #Not implemented yet
 - The exact same position appears 3 times (draw) #Not implemented for the sake of my sanity